tomasfejfar/xliff2tmx/README.md

 ## Contributing

 Either create an issue or (better) create a pull request.
-Also if it does not work for your specific file, you can send attach the file to the issue (or contact me for secure transport channel).
+Also if it does not work for your specific file, you can attach the file to the issue (or contact me for secure transport channel).

 ## License